Skip to content

 Platform — WooCommerce

 A WordPress plugin that hooks into the WooCommerce action surface — from pageview through order confirmation — without writing a cookie.
-Order data reconciles with the WooCommerce backend on the same order_id.
+Revenue reconciles with the WooCommerce backend at the channel level.

 Install on WooCommerce